TheCandidStartup/TheCandidStartup.github.io/_drafts/fibre-broadband-install.md

 We had some decisions to make.
 Where did we want the ONT fitted?
 The router will be in the home office, so that's the obvious place to put it.
 Fortunately, the home office is at the front of the house just under where the current copper cable connects to the house.

 Simple.
-Run the cable down the outside wall for a meter or so, slap on the external junction box nicely out of the way, drill through coming out in the corner of the room under the fitted desk, put the ONT there where no one needs to look at it.
+Run the cable down the outside wall for a meter or so.
+Slap on the external junction box nicely out of the way.
+Drill through, coming out in the corner of the room under the fitted desk.
+Put the ONT there where no one needs to look at it.

 During the month that we waited I received two emails from Vodafone, two texts from Vodafone and four texts from Openreach to remind me to be in between 8AM and 1PM on the installation day.